Are you interested in enrolling in a course to improve your capabilities as a product manager?

 Duration: 11 hours

-You also learn about product lifecycles and about approaches like scrum, agile, and Kanban.
-Furthermore, you also learn how to run MVP experiments, how to address user needs, approach customer development, work with stakeholders, and how to develop mobile apps, among other things.
+You also learn about product lifecycles and approaches like scrum, agile, and Kanban.
+Furthermore, you also learn how to run MVP experiments, address user needs, approach customer development, work with stakeholders, and develop mobile apps, among other things.

 8. Product Design by Udacity